vkristoll/cloud-masking-CNNs/README.md

-# Cloud masking with convolutional neural networks (ANNs)
+# Cloud masking with convolutional neural networks (CNNs)

 This repository contains code related to the study analyzed in the paper cited below: